HenSch90/SiD/Modul_Politik.md

 in:

-q: Stimmen Sie den folgenden Aussagen zu oder lehnen Sie sie ab?
+q: Inwiefern stimmen Sie den folgenden Aussagen zu?

 is: